AIwithSwift/TFWorld2019-SwiftIn3Hours/agenda.md

 	- we're gonna use the Swift for TensorFlow toolchain, not Apple's Swift toolchain
 	- quick overview of Jupyter
 	- quick overview of Google Colab
-	- ACTIVITY 1: Let's make sure everything is working
+	- ACTIVITY 1: Make sure everything is working
+		- Ask everyone to open Colab
+		- TODO: Have a simple test notebook to make sure it's working

 * Swift Programming (~60 minutes)
 	- step through the TFWorld2019_SwiftProgramming Playground (but in Jupyter) and show how Swift programming works.
 		- attendees have all the code provided up front, and can choose to step through or code as we go
 		- we'll stop at several (TODO TBD) points for an ACTIVITY:
-			- ACTIVITY 2: Getting familiar with Swift
+			- ACTIVITY 2: Welcome to Swift
-			- ACTIVITY 3: Slightly more advanced Swift
+			- ACTIVITY 3: Getting Familiar with Swift

 * Recap/summary of Swift Programming (5 minutes)
 	- what have we learned?